 In today’s busy environment with ever changing technology, a well designed workplace should change effortlessly according to the task at hand.
-Developing areas that can be easily adapted to suit changing requirements is an essential element of design in 2017.
+Developing areas that can be easily adapted to suit changing requirements is an essential element of design.
 Smart choices in office furniture and design with flexibility in mind will see your workplace buzz along efficiently into the future.
+Related: Workspace Design

 Part of designing flexible layouts is the need for furniture that will adapt to new and changing requirements.
 Modular soft seating, modular workbenches, desk pods, meet point tables, collaborative and breakout furniture, and acoustic elements – are examples of smart office furniture choices to support a well designed, high functioning and adaptable workplace.

 Power and data is another big consideration when future proofing.
 Soft wiring is a simple installation method for power and data that saves time, increases safety and allows rewiring so you can adapt to changes easily in the future.
 Re-usable leads and outlets, and simple to add connections allow for expansion or reconfiguration at minimal cost.

 Workspaces that integrate with technology is a logical design trend that is on the rise.
 We can expect to see wireless charging of devices become commonplace soon.

 Office furniture with built in power adapters and multimedia capabilities will be seen in well designed and flexible work environments.